 Meeting a Personal Injury Lawyer for the First Time

 Well, it is quite a common occurrence.
-With many questions triggering your mind, the very first thing on your to-do list must be meeting an experienced attorney to cater to your stress aptly.
+With many questions triggering your mind, the very first thing on your to-do list must be meeting an experienced injury attorneys to cater to your stress aptly.

 What all should you carry to your meeting?